Greggs: Delivery service and Click & Collect

 In October 2016, Greggs announced that it would be launching a delivery service on a trial basis, with plans to implement it nationwide if the trial proved to be successful.
 The initial trial was held in Cobalt Park in North Tyneside, and the next trial phase encompassed the city's other 29 Greggs stores.

 Greggs Drive Thru and 24-hour openings

 In June 2017, Greggs opened their first drive-through, at Irlam Gateway Service Station in Salford.
 Subsequent drive-through outlets opened in Ashby-de-la-Zouch, Bradford, Blackburn, and Newcastle.
 Greggs are trialling certain drive-through stores being open 24 hours a day.

-In 2023, Greggs was involved in a dispute over operating 24 hours in Leicester Square after the location was refused an overnight license by Westminster City Council.
+In 2023, Greggs was involved in a dispute over operating 24 hours in Leicester Square after the location was refused an overnight licence by Westminster City Council.
 Greggs appealed and was granted permission for late-night opening, but not 24 hours.
-In July 2023, the company applied for licenses for 24 hour opening at sites in Canterbury and Liverpool.
+In July 2023, the company applied for licences for 24 hour opening at sites in Canterbury and Liverpool.